Corinne Bailey Rae presents Black Rainbows

 Ethereal.
 Melodic.
 Bridging genres seamlessly.

-Experience the mesmerizing essence of Corinne Bailey Rae’s Black Rainbows at The Glasshouse.
-With her soulful voice and captivating stage presence, she weaves a tapestry of emotion, blending jazz, R&B, and pop into an unforgettable performance.
+Experience the mesmerizing journey of Corinne Bailey Rae’s Black Rainbows at The Glasshouse.
+With her soulful voice and captivating stage presence, she weaves a tapestry of emotion, blending jazz, garage rock, R&B, and pop into an unforgettable performance.
 Be transported on a journey of love, loss, and resilience as she brings her acclaimed album to life with intimate storytelling and soul-stirring melodies.

 Need to know